 You don't often find yourself thinking, "I've got ten minutes to play piano."

 Well, I do sometimes, and it's very therapeutic.
 It's ironic, because we have so much equipment here, and so many instruments.
 These days I play the piano mostly.
 Cumulatively, I probably spend most of my fun time messing around with the Optigan.

 That thing is so strange.
 When did you get...

-The rest of this article is only available with an archive subscription or by purchasing back issue #47.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #47.
 For an upcoming year's free subscription, and our current issue on PDF...